Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 Vitamix Platform

-The 5300 and 750 run on two different base platforms: the C-Series and G-series respectively.
+The 5300 and 750 run on two base platforms: the C-Series and G-series.

-The G-series is the newest base-design with stainless steel and some noise reduction which we've already touched on.
+The G-series is the newest base design with stainless steel and some noise reduction which we’ve already touched on.

 But the main thing you have to know is that the accessories and jars aren't compatible.